 Terroir-matching means, in essence, relying on the old adage “what grows together, goes together.”
 It may be an epiphanic experience, for example, to try ciders and cheese from Vermont together, or perhaps, vegetables grown in your own garden with a growler pour from your local cidery.

 Got the idea?
 Now it’s time to start trying things out!
 If you want to really go for it, consider keeping a little pairing notebook in your kitchen or backpack (or a note on your cell phone) to record the pairings you’ve tried.
 It’s way too easy to forget the specifics of a meal once a few days have slipped by, and jotting down a quick sentence or two can help cement it in your memory.
 Maybe it’s as simple as writing down the dish and the cider and giving it a letter grade, or using symbols like Xs, checks, stars or hearts to keep track of what works for you and what doesn’t.

 The more you practice, the more intuitive the whole pairing thing gets, and if there are a few missteps or less-than-excellent pairings along the way, that’s okay, too!
 Learning and drinking and learning some more is all part of the process of being a cider fan!

-This content was created in partnership with United States Association of Cider Makers (USACM).
+This content was created in partnership with American Cider Association.
 Head here to learn more about the organization and check out the Certified Cider Professional Program, the first ever cider accreditation program designed for distributors, chefs, servers and others who are interested in becoming bonafide experts on all things cider.